CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/LabIntroV2.md

 ## Lab Validation

-1. After completing the task, hit the **Validate** button under Validation tab integrated within your lab guide.
-If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.
+1. After completing the task, hit the **Validate** button under the Validation tab integrated within your lab guide.
+If you receive a success message, you can proceed to the next task; if not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![Inline Validation](../images/SS0v.png)